stefanom/fably/README.md

 To enable Fably to tell new stories, we need an OpenAI API key.
 Go to https://platform.openai.com/api-keys to obtain one.

 NOTE: OpenAI might require you to enter a credit card to obtain an API key.
-We will be responsible to pay for the usage of these computationally demanding API calls.
+You will be responsible to pay for the usage of these computationally demanding API calls.

 Once you have the key run this command in Windows